-- higher than expected claims frequency and/or severity - emergence of new types of claim which fall within policy wordings of unexpired risks
+- higher than expected claims frequency and/or severity - underpricing - a combination of the above - emergence of new types of claim which fall within policy wordings

 When projecting attritional claims, agents must consider the extent to which inflation, rate changes, definition of large claims and other external factors can impact the historic development data.
 Where an ICA has implicitly assumed that the volatility of future inflation will be in line with that in the historic data, this should be supported by clear examples on how appropriate this assumption is.